 Cancer cells are mutagenic cells that refuse to die.
-We need to figure out why these cells are refusing to die.
+One of the questions we need to ask is, “why are these cells are refusing to die?”
 And, there could be many reasons.

 - Eating food that contains chemical preservatives.
 Preservatives stop the “breakdown” process of food.
 If we eat food that doesn’t “die,” energetically, that has an effect on our cells.

 - What is weakening our immunity and our ability to breakdown and release cancer cells through our natural detoxification processes?